idiknursidik/siakad/README.md

-# Sistem Informasi Akademik - Feeder dengan CodeIgniter 4
+# Sistem Informasi Akademik - Feeder menggunakan framework CodeIgniter 4

 ## What is CodeIgniter?